A comprehensive and collaborative resource focused on developing faculty and staff who desire to bring the best of who they are to every situation.

 Melissa is a trained Corporate and Life Coach and carries the certification of PCC with the International Coach Federation.
-She also holds both undergraduate and graduate degrees with a focus in education and is currently working on a PhD in Educational Leadership and Cultural Foundations at The University of North Carolina at Greensboro.
+She also holds both undergraduate and graduate degrees with a focus in education and completed her PhD in Educational Leadership and Cultural Foundations at The University of North Carolina at Greensboro.

 John Champlin, PHR

 John joined the Professional Development Center (PDC) team in July of 2011.
-As Manager of Recruitment and Organizational Development, his main focus is the implementation, execution and, assessment of the CORE initiative.
+His main focus is the implementation, execution and, assessment of the CORE initiative.
 John researches, builds curriculum for, and facilitates a variety of workshops.

 John previously served as a Regional Human Resources Manager for Noble Investment Group where his duties included training, organizational development, and recruiting.
 John also spent time developing and implementing community service projects for team members at multiple locations within this organizations.